-“That rate is not just morally offensive to some, but it’s also far higher than necessary in order to make emergency credit available to people in need.”
+“That rate is not just morally offensive, but it’s also far higher than necessary in order to make emergency credit available to people in need.”

 Latoya, who grew up on the North Side of Milwaukee, came from a family where neither parents had a relationship with a bank.
 They both used local check-cashing stores to cash their bi-weekly paychecks.
 When a flier from Your Credit, a payday loan store on South 27th Street, came in the mail, Latoya decided to check it out.
 The flier promised quick cash, no credit check and lending options to build credit.

 Latoya, then 19, was a freshman at UW-Milwaukee.
 She needed money for books and supplies, but didn’t want to ask her parents, who were already paying her tuition.
 Latoya went to the store and borrowed $75; two weeks later she paid back $150.
 Eighteen years later at age 37, she’s still paying off a payday lender after being sued for breaching the loan contract.